cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 Tasks come in two types:

-- A **basic task** is a single Unix command line to execute, along with its needed input files.
+- A **standard task** is a single Unix command line to execute, along with its needed input files.
 Upon completion, it will produce one or more output files to be returned to the manager.
 - A **PythonTask** is a single Python function to execute, along with its needed arguments.
 Upon completion, it will produce a Python value (or an exception) as a result to return to the master.

 Both types of tasks share a common set of options.
 Each task can be labelled with the **resources**